 What is a bonded warehouse?

-A bonded warehouse is a secure storage facility with government licence to hold goods tax-free (or under Bond) until the goods are shipped out.
-This allows the warehousekeepers and managers to move goods between sites without incurring fees for each transfer.
+A bonded warehouse is a secure storage facility with government license to hold goods under duty suspension (duty is payable only if whiskey is taken out of the bond) until the goods are shipped out.
+This allows the warehouse-keepers and managers to move goods between sites without incurring fees for each transfer.
 Instead, any applicable duties and taxes are deferred until the goods leave the warehouse for their final sale.

 What does a first fill cask mean?